 - You have little equity in your home

 - You’ve had credit problems since taking out your last mortgage

 - You’re already on a good rate

 One of the most important questions you must ask yourself is why you wish to remortgage your property.
-Whatever your reason may be, this will help you to ascertain which new mortgage type would be best suited to you.
+Whatever your reason may be, this will help you to ascertain which mortgage type would be best suited to you.
 But where do you start?
 Read on in this remortgage guide to find out.

 RELATED POST: Is it Better to Remortgage or Get a Loan?

 If you have decided that you would like to remortgage your house, you must decide which mortgage to go for.
 The next plan of action is to conduct thorough research of the different mortgage types on offer.

 There are three main types: fixed, variable or tracker.

 Next, you should dedicate time to evaluate which mortgage option would work best for you, taking into account your salary and monthly outgoings.
 Browse the various deals available and consider whether the monthly repayments are viable – you can do this via websites such as MoneySupermarket or CompareTheMarket, for example.

 After you have done this, you should be in a better position to go ahead and begin applying to remortgage your property.
 However, before you do this, it is highly advisable to get a second opinion from a professional.